Popular airline company announces expansion at Essex airport for summer 2023

 A LEADING airline company has announced it is investing and expanding at an Essex airport.

-Jet2.com has announced significant expansion at London Stansted Airport for summer 2023 adding flights to plenty of destinations.
+Jet2.com has announced significant expansion at London Stansted Airport for summer 2023, adding flights to a number of destinations.

 An extra aircraft is set to come into operation at the base after the company secured additional slots to support its ongoing growth.

-As a result of the announcement, Jet2.com will increase the size of its fleet at London Stansted Airport next summer to 15 based aircraft, rising to 16 based aircraft for the peak summer holiday period.
+As a result of the announcement, Jet2.com will increase the size of its fleet at London Stansted Airport next summer to 15 aircraft, rising to 16 for the peak summer holiday period.

 Jet2.com and Jet2holidays will also increase capacity to 11 destinations.